terra-money/docs/docs/learn/glossary.md

 Crypto assets that track the price of fiat currency enabled by the Terra protocol.
 Users mint new Terra stablecoins by burning Luna.
 Stablecoins are named for their fiat counterparts.
 For example, the base Terra stablecoin tracks the price of the IMF’s SDR, named TerraSDR, or SDT.
 Other stablecoin denominations include TerraUSD or UST, and TerraKRW or  KRT.
 All Terra stablecoin denominations exist in the same pool.

-For more information, see [stablecoins](./protocol.md#stablecoin) in the description of the Terra protocol.
+For more information, see [stablecoins](protocol.md#stablecoins).

 ## Terra Station

 Terra's native wallet and platform for swaps, governance, and staking.
 In Station, you can send, receive, swap, and stake Terra coins.
 You can also participate in governance and vote on proposals.

-To learn how to install and get started using Terra Station, visit the [Terra Station tutorial](./terra-station/get-started/README.md).
+To learn how to install and get started using Terra Station, visit the [Terra Station tutorial](terra-station/download/README.md).

 To learn how to use the advanced features of Terra Station, visit the [Terra Station how-to guide](./terra-station/station-guides/wallet.md).